 Cape Horn and Wulaia Bay

-At Wulaia Bay, explore the museum n much more depth, strike out on a longer walk than last time, bird watch along the shore, or sort through the mail barrel to see if a past visitor lives close to your own home.
-This second approach also increases your chances of landing on Cape Horn Island.
+At Wulaia Bay, explore the museum in greater depth, embark on a longer hike, bird watch along the shore, or sift through the mail barrel to see if a past visitor lives close to your own home.
+This second visit also increases your chances of landing on Cape Horn Island.

 Day 7